adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 A named lookup block may be defined either inside or outside of a feature block.
 In either case, it may be referenced in different feature blocks.
-If it is defined outside a feature block, is is referred to as a 'standalone' lookup.
+If it is defined outside a feature block, is is referred to as a ‘standalone’ lookup.

 The lookup will be created with a GSUB or GPOS Extension lookup type if and only if the optional `useExtension` keyword is used.